sam210723/himawari-rx/README.md

 himawari-rx will begin decoding images once UDP packets from the downlink are being transmitted onto the local network using TSDuck, the TBS IP Tool or TSReader.

+To generate PNG image files from the received LRIT/HRIT files, use the `tools/xrit-img.py` script.
+These PNG files can then be combined into a false colour image using the `tools/false-colour.py` script.

 ## Imaging Bands
 Himawari-8 is capable of capturing Earth in 16 different wavelengths of light, 14 of which are transmitted via the HimawariCast service.